visesa84/acestream-scraper-PyAcexy/README.md

 ### Pyacexy Interface

-If you enabled Acexy (recommended):
+If you enabled PyAcexy (recommended):

 - Access the Pyacexy interface at: `http://localhost:8080`
-- Check Acexy status directly in the main dashboard
+- Check PyAcexy status directly in the main dashboard
 - Manage your Acestream connections through a user-friendly web interface

 ## Configuration